madfish-solutions/quipuswap-core-v2/test/test.md

 25. `fa12_balance_callback_1`:

+    - ✅ should fail if not entered;
-    - ❌ should fail if pair not listed;
+    - ✅ should fail if pair not listed.
-    - ❌

 26. `fa2_balance_callback_1`:

+    - ✅ should fail if not entered;
-    - ❌ should fail if pair not listed;
+    - ✅ should fail if pair not listed.
-    - ❌

 27. `fa12_balance_callback_2`:

+    - ✅ should fail if not entered;
-    - ❌ should fail if pair not listed;
+    - ✅ should fail if pair not listed.
-    - ❌

 28. `fa2_balance_callback_2`:

+    - ✅ should fail if not entered;
-    - ❌ should fail if pair not listed;
+    - ✅ should fail if pair not listed.
-    - ❌

 29. `flash_swap_callback_1`:

-    - ❌ should fail if not dex core is trying to call it;
+    - ✅ should fail if not dex core is trying to call it.
-    - ❌

 30. `flash_swap_callback_2`:

-    - ❌ should fail if not dex core is trying to call it;
+    - ✅ should fail if not dex core is trying to call it.
-    - ❌

 31. `launch_callback`: